talhahasanzia/unit-testing-guide/Readme.md

 }
 ```
-_Mocking Callback object so its calls can be tested by Mockito:_
+_Mocking Callback object so its calls can be tested by Mockito:_ (See [`UserService2Test`](https://github.com/talhahasanzia/unit-testing-guide/blob/master/UserService2Test.java))
 ```

 @RunWith(MockitoJUnitRunner.class)